gr0sabi/gr0sabi.github.io/_posts/2020-05-30-resolute-write-up-hack-the-box.md

 ---
 layout: single
 title: 'Resolute Write-Up: Hack The Box'
 excerpt: "Resolute was a straight-forward *medium*-rated machine on Hack The Box created by egre55.
 Initial recon revealed an open LDAP service which leaked all local users and a default password.
-This allowed a password spray against the users and a successful login as user `melanie`.
+This allowed a password spray WinRM and a successful login as user `melanie`.
 As `melanie`, further machine enumeration revealed PowerShell transcripts that leaked a command containing user `ryan`'s password.
 User `ryan` is part of the `Contractors` group, which is also contained in the `DnsAdmin` group.
-Being a member of the `DnsAdmin` is abused to add first compromised user `melanie` as a `Domain Admin`, owning the machine."
+Being a member of the `DnsAdmin` is abused to add the first compromised user `melanie` as a `Domain Admin`, owning the machine."
 classes: wide
 categories: [hackthebox]
 date: 2020-05-30